April 16, 2019 | News | Suessmilch Lecture

 Life after death: The scale and salience of mortality exposure in sub-Saharan Africa

-On April 23, 2019, Emily Smith-Greenaway from the University of Southern California, will give a lecture about scale and salience of mortality exposure in sub-Saharan Africa.
+On April 23, 2019, Emily Smith-Greenaway from the University of Southern California, gave a lecture about scale and salience of mortality exposure in sub-Saharan Africa.

 Dramatic reductions in the infant and under-five mortality rate over the last half century are among the global health community’s most notable achievements.
 The trends are clear and the message is positive: the world today is healthier and safer for young people than it has ever been.
 Sub-Saharan African countries, in particular, have experienced some of the most dramatic reductions in early life mortality.
 However, the all-time low infant and under-five mortality rates conceal the pervasiveness by which contemporary populations experience the phenomenon of having a young child die—a life event that may leave parents vulnerable in myriad ways.
 In this talk, I will introduce systematic measures that capture the scale at which infant and child deaths are experienced by and dispersed across mothers in contemporary African populations.
 I will then demonstrate how a child's death can act as a precursor to women's further disadvantage, and will conclude by discussing planned research supported by a Max Planck Sabbatical Award.